tasosalvas/spdiu/README.md

 # Quick Start

-I build and use this on [Debian](https://www.debian.org/).
+I develop and use this on [Debian](https://www.debian.org/).
 The installation process should be identical for any `.deb` based distribution, and very similar for other package managers.

 - **git** is the way you get (or maybe even contribute to) _SPDIU_.
 - **Invoke** (and by extension Python) needs to be installed on your system.
 My preferred method is `pipx`.